ImanKari/G9JSONHandler/README.md

 - Note: The JSON core creates an instance from 'CustomParserStructureForClassB' automatically.
 So, this class must not have a constructor with a parameter; otherwise, an exception is thrown.
 - Note: Each type can have just one parser.
 An exception is thrown if you define a parser more than one for a type.
 - Note: The third parameter, '**G9IMemberGetter**' in both methods, consists of helpful information about a member (field or property) in an object.
 If the object wasn't a member of another object (like the above example), these parameters have a null value.
+- Note: The fourth parameter, "**addCustomComment**", is a callback action that sets a comment for the specified member if needed.
+Using that leads to making a comment before this member in the string structure.
+Using that is optional; it can be used several times or not used at all.
 - **Notice: This parser type uses a created instance for all members with the specified type in an object.
 Its meaning is if you use some things in the body of the class (out of methods) like fields and properties, those things are used for all members with the specified type, and maybe a conflict occurs during parse time.
 To prevent this type of conflict, you must use another abstract class called 'G9ACustomGenericTypeParserUnique'.
 For this type, per each member, a new instance is created and, after use, deleted (don't use it unless in mandatory condition because it has a bad performance in terms of memory usage and speed).**

 # END